 Grow South East (South East Metropolitan Region)

-The resident workers in the Grow South East (South East Metropolitan Region) have a higher proportion of people using public transport to get to work than Western Australia.
+Within the Grow South East (South East Metropolitan Region), there is a similar proportion of resident All industries workers using public transport to get to work than the Western Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Grow South East (South East Metropolitan Region)'s local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.